wellplayed/wptlhearthstone/README.md

 ##Player Selection
  - The two players with the highest Battle.net ID number from each team play each other
  - The remaining two players on each team play each other
- - If a third match is required, both teams select one player
+ - If a third match is required, both teams blindly select one player to play
+ - Bans are redone for the third game